What is the KRAS-VariantΒ

 The scientific breakthrough that led to the discovery of a new type of inherited genetic variant

-In your cells, your DNA is continuously converting into molecules (called RNA), which then become proteins.
-These proteins serve many vital functions in your body.19 However in recent years, scientists have discovered that DNA also makes RNA molecules that never turn into proteins.
-These molecules are called non-coding RNAs and some of them appear to β€œcontrol” what and how proteins are used throughout your body.20
+In your cells, your DNA is continuously making molecules (called RNA), which then make proteins.
+These proteins serve many vital functions in your body.19 However in recent years, scientists have discovered that DNA also makes certain forms of RNA that never turn into proteins.
+They are called non-coding RNA, and in general, this class of RNA is important in fetal development and continues to be important throughout your life to oversee and manage your response to stress and DNA damage in your body.20

 bottom-right-heavy-curve